Gummy (singer): 2014–present: Original soundtrack releases

 In 2014, Gummy provided the song "You're Calling Me" for the action-thriller television series Three Days.
 Gummy then returned with the mini album "I Loved...Have No Regrets".
 One of the singles from the 6-track EP was a duet with labelmate and JYJ's Park Yuchun.

 In 2016, Gummy released her OST for the drama Descendants of the Sun entitled "You are My Everything".
 It topped iTunes K-pop charts in Canada, Hong Kong, New Zealand, Malaysia, Singapore, Australia, Indonesia, and Taiwan as well as coming in the top 10 in the U.S and Vietnam.
 The same year, she once again collaborated with Descendant's music director Gaemi to release the OST for the popular drama Love in the Moonlight entitled "Moonlight Drawn by Clouds".
 The success of her soundtrack releases drew the media to call her "OST Queen".

 In October 2021, Gummy released a ballad titled "It Was Still Love".

 In June 2024, Gummy signed with new label Amoeba Culture.

 Personal life

 Gummy was born into a food-production family.
 Her father worked in a seaweed sauce factory, while her grandfather worked in a prawn farm in the sea.

-She has been in a relationship with actor Jo Jung-suk since 2013.
+Gummy has been in a relationship with actor Jo Jung-suk since 2013.

-In June 2018, they announced they would be getting married in the fall.
-On October 8, 2018, news broke that the couple had gotten married privately.
-On August 6, 2020, they welcomed their first child.
+In June 2018, Jo announced the couple's engagement and plans to get married in the fall.
+On October 8, 2018, Gummy's agency announced that the couple had already gotten married in a private ceremony with their families.
+On August 6, 2020, they welcomed their first child, a daughter.
+On January 14, 2026, the couple welcomed their second daughter.